 If you are a caregiver, the installation of a 4 single table, KitFram Diagonal, KitFrame Flexi, Kit Frame Hot and Cold or Kit Frame VertiElectric. can help transform your home so you can offer the best care to your elderly parent, or family members living with a disability.
 Top of form bottom of Form

 The benefits of Ropox Accessible Kitchen Systems include;

 Products are ergonomically, strong and provide extra support

-- To make investment in the product economically attractive – in terms of both space-saving (fewer square metres) and fewer care resources.
+- To make an investment in the product economically attractive – in terms of both space-saving (fewer square meters) and fewer care resources.